Adhira-Deogade/Socket-programming/README.md

 - DNS records

 ###### All the files are jupyter notebooks.
-Instead of creating pyton files, you can chose to run the notebooks as they are.
+Instead of creating python files, you can chose to run the notebooks as they are.

 ## 1. Perform nslookup with python script:
 Follow the instrunctions to perform nslookup with python